United Arab Emirates flag United Arab Emirates Beach Holidays

 What British travellers need to know

-Your passport must be valid for at least 6 months from your arrival date in the UAE to enter the country.
+Your passport must be valid for at least 6 months from your arrival date in the UAE.

-You can get a free tourist visa on arrival which is valid for up to 90 days within a 180-day period from your first entry.
+The visa allows a total stay of up to 90 days within any 180-day period from your first entry.

-You must carry a certificate proving yellow fever vaccination if arriving from a country listed as a transmission risk.
+You must prove you have had a yellow fever vaccination if arriving from a country where it is a transmission risk.

 Good to know:

-It is illegal to bring pork products or pornography into the UAE, and other media like books may be censored.
+It is illegal to bring pork products or pornography into the UAE.

 Safety in United Arab Emirates